 - U.S. military training or credits based on the recommendations of the American Council on Education (ACE).
-Students are encouraged to use the Joint Services Transcript (JST), Sailor-Marine ACE Registry Transcript, or Army/ACE Registry Transcript System (AARTS) for documentation.
+Students are encouraged to use the Joint Services Transcript (JST) for documentation.
 Official documentation of training is required. - In-service training programs as recommended by the American Council on Education (ACE).
 Official documentation of successful completion must be submitted when requesting credit hours.
 Credit hours for in-service programs can be applied only once in the pursuit of degrees offered by Webster University and cannot duplicate credit hours previously earned.